Australia's worst cyclones: timeline

 1974 - CYCLONE TRACY (Category 4)

-Tracy, a Category 4, struck Darwin in the Northern Territory on Christmas Eve 1974.
-It remains Australia's most destructive with winds of around 250km/h.
-Seventy-one people were killed, and many thousands injured.
-Of a population of 43,000, more than 25,000 were left homeless, according to the Australian government.
+Tracy, a Category 4, struck Darwin in the Northern Territory on Christmas morning 1974.
+It remains Australia's most destructive cyclone, with winds of around 250km/h.
+At least 65 people were killed, and many thousands injured.
+Of a population of 43,000, more than half were left homeless, according to the Australian government.

 1975 - CYCLONE JOAN (Category 5)